MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 8. `language_score`: A confidence score for the language detection, ranging from $0.65$ to $1.00$.
 9. `token_count`: The number of tokens in the text content.
 We will talk about this later.

-**The additional columns provide metadata and context for each dataset entry.** This way, HuggingFace provides the *FineWeb* dataset is not just as a collection of text snippets, but as a further structured and organized resource.
+**The additional columns provide metadata and context for each dataset entry.** This way, HuggingFace provides the *FineWeb* dataset not just as a collection of text snippets, but as a structured and organized resource.

 **Ok, we just secured lots of high-quality text data.
 What's next?**